-Monoclonal antibody therapy is a targeted drug therapy being used for colorectal cancer treatment at CTCA.
-Monoclonal antibodies are bioengineered proteins that help leverage the body’s natural immune response to recognize, attack and destroy colorectal cancer cells.
-Monoclonal antibodies can be used alone or in combination with colorectal cancer chemotherapy.
+Monoclonal antibody therapy is a type of targeted therapy being used for colorectal cancer treatment at Cancer Treatment Centers of America® (CTCA).
+Monoclonal antibodies are bioengineered proteins that may help leverage the body’s natural immune response to recognize, attack and destroy colorectal cancer cells.
+Monoclonal antibodies may be used alone or in combination with other treatments, such as chemotherapy.

-Currently, medical oncologists at CTCA are using the following monoclonal antibodies to help treat metastatic colorectal cancer:
+Currently, medical oncologists at CTCA® are using the following monoclonal antibody drugs to help treat metastatic colorectal cancer:

 - Bevacizumab (Avastin®) aims to prevent the growth of new blood vessels to tumors.
 This can help cut off a tumor’s blood supply, starving the tumor of the nutrients it needs to grow.